hemanshuEng/QuizGame/readme.md

-# Webpack 4  Template  for project with javascript and sass
+# Quiz Game project with javascript and sass

-1. added image,svg loader
-2. added html loader
-3. need to add minified css (css nano) clone git git repository

 `npm install`